a-renzini/pygwb/JOSS_submission/manuscript.md

 A parameter estimation script, {\tt pygwb_pe}, is also included and allows to test for a subset of default models with user-defined parameters. {\tt pygwb_pe} is based on the {\tt pygwb} parameter estimation module, {\tt pe}, which allows the user to test both predefined and user-defined models and obtain posterior distributions on the parameters of interest.
 Users are encouraged to develop and test their own models within the {\tt pe} module.
  The {\tt pygwb} package also contains built-in support for running on {\tt HTCondor}-supported servers using {\tt dag} files to parallelise the analysis of long stretches of data.
 Using the dedicated {\tt pygwb_combine} script, the output can be combined into an overall estimation of the GWB for the whole data set.

-The source code can be found at https://github.com/a-renzini/pygwb, or it can be installed from {\tt PyPi} via {\tt pip install pygwb}.
+The source code can be found at https://github.com/a-renzini/pygwb, and can be installed from {\tt PyPi} via {\tt pip install pygwb}.
 The online documentation, tutorials and examples are hosted at https://pygwb.docs.ligo.org/pygwb/index.html. {\tt pygwb} is released under a OSI Approved :: MIT License.

 ![pygwb schema.\label{fig:schema}](../docs/pygwb_modules.png){width=80%}